stfwn/neural-network-pruning/report/0-introduction.md

 Naturally this leads one to wonder if there is a way to skip training the large network and initialize the winning ticket in one shot.
-To inch closer to this holy grail of pruning, we compare different initialization algorithms to see how a network's starting point affects the search for winning tickets.
+To inch closer to this ideal, we compare different initialization algorithms to see how a network's starting point affects the search for winning tickets.